 * ItWasHisSled: Is there anyone left who '''doesn't''' know that the animator turns out to be Bugs?
 Unfortunately, audiences in 1953 probably knew it was Bugs right from the start, as the lobby card (cartoon shorts' equivalent to movie posters) flat out [[TrailersAlwaysSpoil gives away the ending!]]

-* OneSceneWonder: Technically he's in the whole cartoon, but we only see BugsBunny in the last five seconds.
+** Technically he's in the whole cartoon, but Bugs Bunny is only seen in the last five seconds of ''Duck Amuck''.

 ** Likewise, Elmer Fudd at the end of ''Rabbit Rampage'', especially due to being [[TeamRocketWins his first victory]] against ArchEnemy Bugs.

 -->'''Elmer:''' Weww anyway, I finawwy got even with that scwewwy wabbit!

 * ToughActToFollow: Given how ingenious and genre busting ''Duck Amuck'' was considered upon its release, ''Rabbit Rampage'' is considered a lesser rehash, retreading the gags of the original aside from the rare distinction of ComicallyInvincibleHero Bugs Bunny playing ButtMonkey to Elmer Fudd for once.
 Overall, the thing is, the cartoons are both pretty much the same, and you can hardly enjoy '''both''' one after the other; some people saw ''Rabbit Rampage'' first and were disappointed in ''Duck Amuck'' as a result.